Bone-Project/BoneOS/README.md

 If you have any contributions or pull requests, which will be highly appreciated, please issue a pull request [**here**](https://github.com/Bone-Project/BoneOS/pulls)!

+#WARNINGS

+ - Installing VirtualBox on Ubuntu may lead to problems.

 # Discussions

 Any Questions, Comments, Ideas, Feature Requests, etc. may be brought up on the [BoneOS Meta](https://meta.boneos.org/).